TomerFi/alexa-skills-tester/.github/CONTRIBUTING.md

   And exposing various assertion methods for verifying the response.

 - The user can either stop here, if no followup is required,</br>
-  Or use the various `followupWith` overload methods to load a followup request,</br>
+  Or use the various `followingUpWith` overload methods to load a followup request,</br>
-  And get a new instance of [FollowupWithImpl](../src/main/java/info/tomfi/alexa/skillstester/steps/impl/FollowupWithImpl.java) encapsulating the skill instance, the previous response, and the loaded folloup request.
+  And get a new instance of [FollowingUpImpl](../src/main/java/info/tomfi/alexa/skillstester/steps/impl/FollowingUpImpl.java) encapsulating the skill instance, the previous response, and the loaded folloup request.

 - The user can then use the various `thenResponseShould` method to send the loaded followup request,</br>